 - Remember, just like humans, every dog is different.
 We recommend using these general transition guidelines but adjust as needed.

 Detox SymptomsGot diarrhea?
 Don't panic!
 It's not uncommon during the transition.
 Your dog's body is going through a bit of a detox when switching from processed foods to fresh food.
-Be sure to provide plenty of fresh water and take the transition slow.
-Goats milk & slippery elm can be very helpful.
-Avoid giving dogs rice or other human foods.

 - Wash all surfaces that the meat touches including counter tops, food bowls, utensils, scissors, and hands with hot soapy water immediately after handling.